-We will be collecting your personal data, with this is a risk your confidentiality might be breached, despite us keeping it as safe and secure as we can.
-In Section 7 of this information leaflet we tell you more about how we handle information we collect about you.
+We will be collecting some personal data, with this is a risk that your child's confidentiality might be breached, despite us keeping it as safe and secure as we can.
+In Section 7 of this information leaflet we tell you more about how we handle information we collect.